+L. Michael Hall, Ph.D.
+Bobby G. Bodenhamer, D.Min.
 Everyday life can evoke lots of fears, worries, dreads, and apprhensions.
 And as if that want't enough, the news media is especially designed to highlight all of the things that can go wrong: crime, war, natural disasters, the coming economic depression, etc. Yet how will you live-fearfully?
 Timidly?
 Full of apprehensions and dreads?
 Or with courage, hope, determination, and resilience?
 In Games for Mastering Fear you will discover how to use the tools of Neuro-Semantic NLP to take charge of your emotions, your choices, and your life.
 Learn how to master fear so that it does not master you!
 Discover how to put the Meta-States Model to use in terms of the frame games that you pay in life.
 If fear is a game, then what are your frames of mind that create the rules that you live by?
-Whether you play Fear Games that scare the daylights out of you and keep you in terror, or Anxiety Games that keep you constricting your world, or Courage and Passion Games that allow you to go after your dreams-you, like all of us play "games" as you act and interact.
+Whether you play Fear Games that score the daylights out of you constricting your world, or Courage and Passion Games that allow you to go after your dreams-you, like all of us play "games" as you act and interact.
 Now all games have one thing in common-they are created, driven, and governed by our frames.
 So when you change the frames, the Games change.
 And that's the magic you'll discover in Games For Mastering Fear.